Caro-100/Lets-go/README.md

 ### 5. Creating the GitHub Repository
-Went to my GitHub account and created a new public repository called "Documenting-Process-", enabled README option.
+Went to my GitHub account and created a new public repository called "Lets-go-", enabled README option.

 ### 6. Cloning the Repository in Cursor
-At first I couldn't find a way to open the repository from Cursor.
+At first, I couldn't find a way to open the repository from Cursor.
 After researching, I found that Git needed to be installed separately for Cursor to connect to GitHub.
-Once Git was installed, I clicked "Clone repo" and Cursor asked me to authenticate with GitHub using a one-time code.
-I copied the code, authorized Visual Studio Code, and successfully linked my account.
-I then searched for my repository using Ctrl+Alt and selected it from the list.
+Once Git was installed, the clone repository option was enabled.
+I clicked "Clone repo", and Cursor asked me to authenticate with GitHub using a one-time code to sychronize my Github account with Cursor.
+I copied the code, authorized GitHub connect with Cursor, and successfully linked my account.
+I then searched for my repository using Ctrl+Shift+P, which shows a search section at the top of the browser window.
+From there, I selected my repository using the link that appeared in the list.
 Cursor asked me to choose a destination folder — I created a new folder on my desktop and selected it as the repository destination.
 The repository opened successfully.

 ### 7. Editing the README
 Once the repository was open in Cursor, the README.md file was visible in the file explorer.
 I opened it and documented the entire process in this file.
+I wrote everything in the Markdown window.
+To view in the preview, I had to save the changes.
+Then, on the left side of the window, there were 4 icons, the third one, which looks like a Y with 2 little circles, has the option to save the changes with the "Commit" button. clicked on it.
+After committing, the button changed to upload the changes to GitHub.
+There was no issue during this process.

 ## Problems I Ran Into and How I Solved Them